coleoguy/DirectRepeateR/README.md

 **Help**

-if you have questions or problems please let me know mcc146@tamu.edu.
+If you have questions or problems, please let me know mcc146@tamu.edu.